b1zzu/guides-test-cases/tests/s03-using-kafkacat-with-kafka-sandbox-quickstart.md

 5. Select the Question Mark Icon on the Top Right corner and click on **Quick Starts**

-   **Attention**: The sandbox quickstart are not yet on the sendbox production clusters therfore in the quickstart list you will not see this quickstart!
+   **Attention**: The sandbox quickstarts are not yet on the sandbox production clusters therefore in the quickstart list you will not see this quickstart!

    We have prepared a cluster here with the quickstart installed for this reason: https://console-openshift-console.apps.huayra.intlyqe.com/